-Based on data from the Maryland Department of Health and Mental Hygiene, as of September 30, 2014, it is reported that Prince George's County6 has 6,212 HIV/AIDS cases.
-Of this total, 53 percent are persons living with AIDS and 47 percent are persons living with HIV.
+Based on data from the Maryland Department of Health and Mental Hygiene, as of September 2018, it is reported that Prince George's County has 7,361 HIV/AIDS cases.8 many low-income residents.
+Renters in this region often incur housing cost burdens.

 The supply of affordable rental units is very limited.
 Declines in vacancy rates and increases in average rents create an affordability barrier for residents.
 Individuals who do not receive rent subsidy have difficulty finding appropriate places to live.
-Apartments are generally too expensive for many low-income residents.
-Renters in this region often incur housing cost burdens.
+Apartments are generally too expensive for